 Both tools let you drag and drop jobs onto a calendar, assign them to crew members, and send notifications.
 The basics work well on both platforms.

-Jobber has a slight edge on route optimization.
+Jobber has a clear edge on route optimization.
 It maps out the fastest route for your crew's daily jobs automatically.
 This saves gas and drive time, which adds up fast if you run multiple crews across a metro area.

 Housecall Pro has a stronger online booking feature.
 You can embed a booking widget on your website where customers pick a date and service.
 The appointment goes straight into your schedule.
 If you get a lot of inbound leads from your website, this is a nice time saver.